Placido Domingo resigns as general director of LA Opera after sexual harrasment claims | DW | 02.10.2019

 The legendary opera singer Placido Domingo has resigned from the Los Angeles Opera after a series of sexual harassment accusations.
 It follows the cancellation of a run of concerts.

-Placido Domingo resigned from as general director of the Los Angeles Opera, he announced on Wednesday.
+Placido Domingo resigned from his position as general director of the Los Angeles Opera, he announced on Wednesday.

-The renowned tenor singer has been the subject of a series of sexual assault allegations that led to the New York Met canceling his upcoming performances.
+The renowned tenor singer has been the subject of a series of sexual assault allegations that led to the New York Met cancelling his upcoming performances.

 "Recent accusations that have been made against me in the press have created an atmosphere in which my ability to serve this company that I so love has been compromised," Domingo wrote in a statement to US news outlets.